octo-sts/action/README.md

-# `octo-sts`
+# `octo-sts-action`

-This action federates the Github actions identity token for a Github App token according to the Trust Policy in the target organization or repository.
+This action federates the GitHub Actions identity token for a Github App token according to the Trust Policy in the target organization or repository.

 ## Usage